OLD TUSCON & TOMBSTONE, ARIZONA

-The start to our year is in Tucson and over next few months we plan to explore as many of the treasures and natural wonders of the Wild West as possible, from the beaches of Southern California to the forests of Oregon, the desert wonders of Nevada and Utah to the imposing mountains of the Rockies.
+To arrive in Tucson had gives you a special thrill of arriving somewhere special.
+We are in true cowboy country and over next few months we plan to explore as many of the treasures and natural wonders of the Wild West as possible before heading for the beaches of Southern California, the forests of Oregon and the desert wonders of Nevada and Utah.

-Downtown Tucson could hardly be described as exciting, and there is not much to see although a trip down 4th Avenue is a refreshing walk down a latter-day Hippy Trail of the Sixties, where psychedelia and jossticks still bombard the senses and evoke fond memories of flares, paisley and funny cigarettes.
+However, in truth Downtown Tucson could hardly be described as exciting and there is not much to see although a trip down 4th Avenue is a refreshing walk down a latter-day Hippy Trail of the Sixties, where psychedelia and jossticks still bombard the senses and evoke fond memories of flares, paisley and funny cigarettes.

 Arizona is large, a glorious desert scene set against a backdrop of incredible mountains.
 But the defining icon of this state is undeniably the tall, noble Saguaro cactus.
 The moment you cross the state line from New Mexico, you are greeted by these magnificent living statues, that can stand 40ft tall and enjoy 200 years of sentry duty in this part of the Sonoran Desert.
 They guard the landscape, arms outstretched, like a static army.
 The Tohono O'Odham, a local American Indian tribe, rather than deifying these totems, included them into their community as a different type of humanity.